What You’ll Learn That No Book Can Teach for First Ocean …

 What I’ve Learned About Cruising Offshore

 Prepare your vessel like your life depends on it — because it does.
 Go through every system, every seacock, every hose clamp.
 Develop your seamanship skills in protected waters before you head offshore.
 And plan conservatively.
 That’s what makes ocean crossing endearing to us passagemakers — you earn every mile, and the reward is unlike anything else in boating.
-Probably should have led with this section, honestly: the preparation matters more than the passage itself.
+Probably should have led in this case, candidly: the preparation matters more than the passage itself.

 Captain Tom Bradley